ckevinhill/ckhill-blog/content/posts/wtf-data-strategy.md

 ## Balancing Transformation vs. Reality

 One of the hardest parts of creating a Data Strategy (and any Strategy) is balancing a need to push for constructive disruption vs. pushing so far that developed strategies are un-realistic.
 If you are limiting Strategy only to data-sets that you have or data-sets that are commoditized it is likely that your strategy will have limited value in driving competitive advantage.
-However, if your Data Strategy asks for impossible data-sets with zero change of acquisition you will not achieve anything beyond creating pretty documentation.
+However, if your Data Strategy asks for impossible data-sets with zero chance of acquisition you will not achieve anything beyond creating pretty documentation.

 To this end I would recommend 80% of your Strategy being "reasonably attainable" and 20% being more "moon-shot" oriented.
 The Data Strategy should be updated on a Quarterly basis to review progress vs. data aquisition goals and use-case activation and to adjust Strategies if found to be set at too low a bar or if objectives have become determined as impossible.